SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

   constructor rents and their catch-all rollback path; exact allocation length, coefficient span length, and exactly-once return pass for all four layouts, with 549 adjacent reconstruction tests passing direct net11 VSTest in Release.
-- [x] Valid unsupported tile-list syntax is rejected explicitly.
-Reserved and metadata OBUs are consumed only after bounded framing and trailing-bit validation.
-Eight-, ten-, and twelve-bit reconstruction, presentation, alpha, restoration, and film-grain paths retain native precision.
+- [~] Tile-list decoding is not implemented.
+The explicit rejection test only establishes that restriction;
+  the camera-header/external-reference path and its container integration remain unresolved.
+Reserved and metadata OBUs have bounded framing and trailing-bit checks.
+Existing precision tests cover represented reconstruction and presentation paths, not complete AV1 feature support.
 - [x] Predictor traversal remains split into semantic readonly operator families.
 The planar sample adapter and transform-block context are value types, and Release construction sites use `default` without null-forgiving suppression.